minigans/api-infra-service/docs/setup.md

 - [Install gcloud CLI](https://cloud.google.com/sdk/docs/install)
 - [GCloud SDK cheat sheet](https://cloud.google.com/sdk/docs/cheatsheet)

-### Install skaffold
+## Install skaffold CLI

 The `skaffold` CLI facilitates continuous development for container based and `Kubernetes` applications.
 We will leverage it to deploy manifests and `Helm` charts onto the cluster.
 The following command shows how to install `skaffold` on `MacOS`.
 For other platforms, check out the installation guide at https://skaffold.dev/docs/install.

 ```bash